-(1) See the section of the Proxy Statement entitled "Compensation Discussion and Analysis" for a discussion regarding our equity award grant date practices.

-- Reflects the threshold amount payable (10% of target for the least weighted goal), the target amount payable (100% of target for all goals), and maximum amount payable (125% of target for all goals) under the EICP plan for fiscal year 2020.
+- See the section of the Proxy Statement entitled "Compensation Discussion and Analysis Compensation Elements Long-Term Equity Incentive Awards" for a discussion regarding our equity award grant date practices. - (2) Reflects the threshold amount payable (10% of target for the least weighted goal), the target amount payable (100% of target for all goals), and maximum amount payable (200% of target for all goals) under the EICP plan for fiscal year 2021.
 Threshold amounts reflect minimum award opportunity under the EICP plan for the smallest weighted EICP goal for the respective named executive, although if minimum performance levels (85% of performance target) are not achieved, there may be no payout.
 Under certain discretionary circumstances, additional amounts can be paid under the EICP plan.
 The potential payouts are performance driven and therefore completely variable.
-Actual amounts paid to the named executives under the EICP plan with respect to fiscal year 2020 are set forth in the Summary Compensation Table above.
-(2) - Reflects the number of PSUs payable at threshold (10%), target (100%), and maximum (200%) levels, with fractional shares rounded down.
-For purposes of this table, threshold payout is considered to be the smallest non-zero payout possible given both EPS and relative TSR performance over the course of the plan.
-See the description of how the threshold, target, and maximum amounts payable are determined under "Compensation Discussion and Analysis-Compensation Elements-Long-Term Equity Incentive Awards" set forth on pages 55-57 of this Proxy Statement.
-(3) - Reflects RSUs granted on May 29, 2020.
-(4) - (5) Reflects stock options granted on May 29, 2020. - The grant date fair market value of options granted on May 29, 2020 has been calculated using the Black-Scholes pricing model, based on the following assumptions: an expected volatility of 30.42%, a weighted average expected life of 6.0 years, and a risk-free interest rate of 0.4%.
+Actual amounts paid to the named executives under the EICP plan with respect to fiscal year 2021 are set forth in the Summary Compensation Table above. - (3) Reflects the number of PSUs payable at threshold (10% for grants made on May 28, 2021, and 25% for the grant made to Mr. LaPlume on December 25, 2021), target (100%), and maximum (200%) levels, with fractional shares rounded down.
+For purposes of this table, threshold payout is considered to be the smallest non-zero payout possible given both EPS and relative TSR performance for the May 28, 2021 grants, and relative TSR performance for the December 25, 2021 grant, over the course of the plan.
+See the description of how the threshold, target, and maximum amounts payable are determined under "Compensation Discussion and Analysis Compensation Elements Long-Term Equity Incentive Awards" set forth on pages 51-53 of this Proxy Statement.

+- (4) Reflects RSUs granted on May 28, 2021 and, with respect to Mr. LaPlume, December 25, 2021. - (5) Reflects stock options granted on May 28, 2021. - (6) The grant date fair market value of options granted on May 28, 2021 has been calculated using the Black-Scholes pricing model, based on the following assumptions: an expected volatility of 31.68%, a weighted average expected life of 6.0 years, and a risk-free interest rate of 1.01%.
 The grant date fair value of restricted stock is determined from the market value of the stock on the date of grant.
-The grant date fair value of PSUs is determined consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date, based on the probable outcome of the performance conditions, computed in accordance with FASB ASC Topic 718.
-(6) - (7) Where appropriate, the amounts for Mr. Smith are converted from British Pounds (GBP) to U.S. Dollars based on the currency exchange rate as of December 24, 2020, the last trading day of our fiscal year.
-As we recognize stock option and option award expenses in U.S. Dollars, there is no conversion for those amounts.
+The grant date fair value of PSUs is determined consistent with the estimate of aggregate compensation cost to be recognized over the service period determined as of the grant date, based on the probable outcome of the performance conditions, computed in accordance with FASB ASC Topic 718. - (7) Where appropriate, the amounts for Mr. Smith are converted from British Pounds (GBP) to U.S. Dollars based on the currency exchange rate as of December 24, 2021, the last business day of our fiscal year (approximately 1.34 GBP per 1 USD).
+As we recognize stock award and option award expenses in U.S. Dollars, there is no conversion for those amounts.

-Description of Certain Awards Granted in 2020
+Description of Certain Awards Granted in 2021